 The difference in presentation is thought to be related to previous injuries---which predisposed them to developing frostbite in those areas.

-Since there is nothing you can do to stop frostbite, for the next several weeks, A.S.K did what they could to keep both Benny and Rosebud comfortable (hospitalization and supportive care), while waiting to see where the line of demarcation of viable and nonviable tissue would occur.
+Since there isn't anything that you can do to stop frostbite, for the next several weeks, A.S.K did what they could to keep both Benny and Rosebud comfortable (hospitalization and supportive care), while waiting to see where the line of demarcation of viable and nonviable tissue would occur.

 Benny and Rosebud in hospitalization together